microsoft/dynamics365patternspractices/CONTRIBUTING.md

 When you submit a pull request, a CLA bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (such as a status check or comment).
 Simply follow the instructions provided by the bot.
 You will only need to do this once across all repos using our CLA.

+- If you want to contribute with business process content, use the templates at [https://github.com/microsoft/dynamics365patternspractices/tree/main/templates/business-processes](https://github.com/microsoft/dynamics365patternspractices/tree/main/templates/business-processes)

+  Submit your contribution at [https://aka.ms/D365SubmitPnP](https://aka.ms/D365SubmitPnP)

+- If you want to contribute with architectural guidance, use the templates at [https://github.com/microsoft/dynamics365patternspractices/tree/main/templates/architecture](https://github.com/microsoft/dynamics365patternspractices/tree/main/templates/architecture)

+  Submit your contribution as a pull request here in this repo.
+Learn more about getting started in the [Get started](#get-started) section

-If you want to contribute with purely conceptual content, use the templates at [https://github.com/MicrosoftDocs/dynamics365-docs-templates](https://github.com/MicrosoftDocs/dynamics365-docs-templates).
+- If you want to contribute with purely conceptual content, use the templates at [https://github.com/MicrosoftDocs/dynamics365-docs-templates](https://github.com/MicrosoftDocs/dynamics365-docs-templates)

 Learn more at [https://learn.microsoft.com/dynamics365/get-started/contribute](https://learn.microsoft.com/dynamics365/get-started/contribute).

-### Get started
+## Get started

 1. Fork this repo